 If you've used Suno, you've probably noticed that the style prompt makes or breaks the output.
 A blank style field gives you generic results.
 A vague one-liner like "rock music" isn't much better.
 But a well-crafted style prompt?
 That's the difference between something you skip and something you loop.

-Here's what we've learned from building and testing hundreds of style presets.
+Here's what we've learned from building and testing hundreds of style prompts.

 Specificity Beats Length